ArdaEO14455/T2A2_API_Webserver/README.md

  Cli commands were then created to test the functionality of the models within the app.
-These commands allowed me to populate the models and test how smoothly the models shared data, and how changes cascaded from one another.
+These commands allowed me to populate the models and test how smoothly the models shared data, and how changes cascaded from one another:
+*  flask db create: generates and commits all table models
+*  flask db generate_items: populates the Item table with sample data
+*  flask db add_stock: adds all entities in the Item table to the Stock table, adding preset values where necessary
+*  flask db bar_inventory: adds all entities in the Stock table to the Bar table, adding preset values where necessary
+*  flask db stocklist: adds all entities in the Bar table to the Stock_list table, adding the 'quantity_needed' value based on the 'quantity' and 'target_quantity' values in the Bar table.
+*  flask db commit_stocktake: updates the Stock and Bar table based on Stock_list 'quantity_needed' value, and resets the Stock_list table

  ![cli_commands_card](docs/cli_card.png)
  ![stock_take](docs/stock_take_card.png)